LArSoft/larsoft.github.io/LArSoftWiki/Writing_LArSoft_algorithms.md

 -   perform one single task
 -   delegate subtasks to other algorithms
--   minimize its dependencies (see in particular our [factorization guidelines](Architecture_revision#Factorization))
+-   minimize its dependencies

 Independent algorithms are more portable and easy to test.
 Small, independent algorithms also form a strong foundation for solving complex problems.
-Some criteria for developing well-factorized and portable code are collected in our [architecture guidelines](Data_products_architecture_and_design).
+Some criteria for developing well-factorized and portable code are collected in our [data architecture](https://larsoft.github.io/LArSoftWiki/Data_products_architecture_and_design).

 Additional requirements for a well-written LArSoft algorithm include: